carpentries-incubator/singulairty-introduction/_episodes/05-singularity-docker.md

 ~~~
 {: .output}

-Note how we see singularity saying that it's "_Converting OCI blobs to SIF format_".
+Note how we see apptainer saying that it's "_Converting OCI blobs to SIF format_".
 We then see the layers of the Docker image being downloaded and unpacked and written into a single SIF file.
 Once the process is complete, we should see the python-3.9.6.sif image file in the current directory.

-We can now run a container from this image as we would with any other singularity image.
+We can now run a container from this image as we would with any other apptainer image.

 > ## Running the Python 3.9.6 image that we just pulled from Docker Hub
 >